 West Ulster, which includes the districts of Londonderry and Enniskillen, could not be covered by the Black Mountain station and it was clear that at least one additional station was needed.
 A study of the topography of West Ulster revealed that the unserved area could be covered economically by a single station if a high site near Strabane could be obtained.
 A site 900 ft above sea level was found four miles south-east of Strabane and here a station using a 1,000 ft mast was constructed.
 It has a highly-directional aerial radiating about 90 kW in two main lobes to the north and to the south.
 10 kW only is radiated to the east and west, but this suffices to cover the areas not served by the Black Mountain transmitter and, at the same time, prevents unnecessary radiation into the territory of the Irish Republic to the west.
 The Strabane station is a semi-automatic satellite of Black Mountain.

-The Black Mountain station went into service on gist October 1959, Strabane on 18th February 1963.
+The Black Mountain station went into service on 13th October 1959, Strabane on 18th February 1963.